 Identify Your Targets

 Every office team has their favorite places.
-If your team doesn’t, create a running list of target caterers or cuisines to use when you need to order quickly.
+If your team doesn’t, create a running list of target caterers or cuisines to use when you need to order lunch quickly.
 Is it Italian, burgers, sandwiches, or Mexican that will please your group most?
 Identifying the types of food that bring your group back for seconds will save time in the future.

 The caterer you choose will have the biggest impact on your lunch success.
-You want to order from someone reliable, experienced, and trustworthy, who is able to accommodate large groups, offers fast and efficient service, and, most importantly, provides a variety of food options. ezCater’s caterer marketplace has over a million ratings and reviews, so you can find the perfect provider to ensure your meeting goes off without a hitch.
+You want to order from someone reliable, experienced, and trustworthy, who is able to accommodate large groups, offers fast and efficient service, and, most importantly, provides a variety of food options. ezCater’s marketplace has over a million ratings and reviews, so you can find the perfect provider to ensure your meeting goes off without a hitch.
 Filter by budget and food type to help select the winning caterer.

 Consider the Venue